nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### 6.8.3.
 Clearing all entries : `clear`

-Clears all entries from all lists.
+Deletes all entries from all lists.

 Format: